Marketing During a Recession: Strategies and Tips

 Companies can set up reward systems such as points for each purchase, birthday deals, and exclusive business membership promotions.
 These programs encourage customers to continue buying from you instead of seeking cheaper alternatives from competitors.

 Personalization is a key ingredient for these campaigns.
-Thank you cards, sending small gifts, and emails are examples of how personalization can be used.
-Making a special effort to show people how much you appreciate their business is one of the best ways to develop loyal customers.
+Thank you cards, sending small gifts, and emails are examples of personalization.
+Showing people how much you appreciate their business is one of the best ways to develop loyal customers.

 Brands could also consider providing free sample products or offering free product trials.
 Reducing fees on customers is another bold move to build loyalty.
 Lower fees are effective for consumer product companies, service businesses, and brands that sell business apps subscriptions.